Effective starting: May 1st, 2018

 The Products include components subject to the terms and conditions of “open source” software licenses.
 To the extent applicable, Modulus Data will identify open source software included in a Product in or through the Product itself.
-Some of these licenses require Modulus Data to provide the open source software to it’s customers on the terms of the open source license instead of the terms of the Agreement.
+Some of these licenses require Modulus Data to provide the open source software to its customers on the terms of the open source license instead of the terms of the Agreement.
 In that case, the terms of the open source license will apply, and Customer will have the rights granted in such licenses to the open source software itself, such as access to source code, right to make modifications, and right to reverse engineer.
-Notwithstanding the foregoing, if Customer is using the Products in the form provided, in accordance with his permitted Scope of Use, with no distribution of software to third parties, then none of these open source licenses impose any obligations on Customer beyond what is stated in the Agreement.
+Notwithstanding the foregoing, if Customer is using the Products in the form provided, in accordance with their permitted Scope of Use, with no distribution of software to third parties, then none of these open source licenses impose any obligations on Customer beyond what is stated in the Agreement.

 A.2 Combining the Products with Open Source Software.

 A requirement of some open source licenses, sometimes known as “copyleft licenses,” is that any modifications to the open source software, or combinations of the open source software with other software (such as by linking), must be made available in source code form under the terms of the copyleft license.
 Examples of copyleft licenses include the GPL or LGPL, Affero, CPL, CDDL, Eclipse or Mozilla licenses.
-To the extent Customer is separately authorized by Modulus Data to combine and distribute Products with any other code, he must make sure that his use does not: (i) impose, or give the appearance of imposing, any condition or obligation on us with respect to our Products (including, without limitation, any obligation to distribute our Products under an open source license); or (ii) grant, or appear to grant, to any third party any rights to or immunities under our intellectual property or proprietary rights in our Products.
-To be clear, Customer may not combine or otherwise modify Modulus Data Products unless Modulus Data expressly gives him the right to do so under this Agreement.
+To the extent Customer is separately authorized by Modulus Data to combine and distribute Products with any other code, they must make sure that their use does not: (i) impose, or give the appearance of imposing, any condition or obligation on us with respect to our Products (including, without limitation, any obligation to distribute our Products under an open source license); or (ii) grant, or appear to grant, to any third party any rights to or immunities under our intellectual property or proprietary rights in our Products.
+To be clear, Customer may not combine or otherwise modify Modulus Data Products unless Modulus Data expressly gives them the right to do so under this Agreement.

 A.3 Commercial Third Party Code in the Products